googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

   * It tells the SDK Sever which namespace to look under for the `GameServer` to read/write to on the k8s cluster.
   * This example value of `default` is used as most instructions in this documentation assumes `GameServers` to be created in the `default` namespace.
 * `--kubeconfig` tells the SDK Server how to connect to the k8s cluster.
-  * This actually does not trigger any special flow.
+  * This actually does not trigger any special flow (unlike `--local` or `--file`).
-  * The SDK Server will run just as it would when created as a Sidecar in a k8s cluster.
+  The SDK Server will run just as it would when created in a sidecar container in a k8s cluster.
   * Passing this argument simply provides where to connect along with the credentials to do so.
   * This example value of `"$HOME/.kube/config"` is the default location for k8s authentication information.
 This requires the developer be logged in via `kubectl` and have the desired cluster selected via [`kubectl config use-context`](https://jamesdefabia.github.io/docs/user-guide/kubectl/kubectl_config_use-context/).
-* `--address` specifies the binding IP address for the SDK Server.
+* `--address` specifies the binding IP address for the SDK Server's SDK API.
   * By default, the binding address is `localhost`.
 This may be difficult for some development setups.
   * Overriding this value changes which IP address(es) the server will bind to for receiving gRPC/REST SDK API calls.
   * This example value of `0.0.0.0` sets the SDK Server to receive API calls that are sent to any IP address (that reach the machine).